European Aviation and Environment Working Group (EAEG)

 This group is also open to participation of advisers involved in CAEP work and able to bring expertise, and committed to actively contributing.

-For the purposes of European coordination for ICAO major events or coordinated elements of replies to ICAO State letters deemed of high strategic interest for Europe, the group meets in a wider format, known as "EAEG Expanded".
+For the purposes of European coordination for ICAO major events, for replies to ICAO State letters deemed of high strategic interest for Europe, or for the preparation of State Action Plans for the reduction of CO2 emissions, the group meets in a wider format, known as "EAEG Expanded".